Duncan Campbell (artist): Early life and education

 Campbell was born in Dublin, one of the five children of Paddy and Veronica Campbell, entrepreneurs who founded a catering business, Campbell Catering, later sold to Aramark.
 Paddy Campbell is a noted sculptor, having been, he said, inspired when in his 50s by his son, and three of Duncan's siblings are also active in the arts, as a film producer, a screenwriter and an actress.

-Campbell grew up in Swords, north Dublin, and studied at the private secondary Sutton Park School.
+Campbell grew up in Swords, County Dublin, and studied at the private secondary Sutton Park School.
 He took a BA at the University of Ulster (1996) and a Masters in Fine Arts at the Glasgow School of Art (1998), remaining resident in Glasgow afterwards.

 Career

-In 2008, he was awarded the Bâloise Prize.
+In 2008, he was awarded the Baloise Art Prize.
 In 2013, Campbell was one of the three artists chosen to represent Scotland at the Venice Biennale.

 On 1 December 2014, it was announced that he had won the 2014 Turner Prize.
 Campbell took the prize for his video work "It for Others" – a 50-minute video work that reflects on African art and includes a dance sequence inspired by Karl Marx.

+In 2018 Duncan Campbell was supported by the A. M. Qattan Foundation's A Flourishing Field project funded by the Swedish government.